waltdakind/vagrant-node-git-zsh/README.md

 ###If the build was succesful, your virtualbox has node 7 with build-essential, git and zsh using a theme from Oh-My-Zsh.

-If using Mac or Windows host, remove the crlf configuration for git.config in bootstrap.sh.
+If using Mac or Linux host, remove the crlf configuration for git.config in bootstrap.sh.